togoetha/lw-edge-virtualization/FIRECRACKER.md

     make

 Optionally, copy the resulting firectl executable to /usr/local/bin so it can hang out with the firecracker binary.
-The build may get stuck on fetching go libraries, so you may have to retry for no reason.
+The build can time out on fetching go libraries, so you may have to retry for no reason.

 ## Get the Golang filesystem compilation template